Charlie Taylor (footballer, born 1993): 2014–15 season

 On 1 August, Taylor was assigned the number 21 shirt for the 2014–15 season.
 Taylor made his first start for Leeds since returning from loan on 12 August 2014, starting the League Cup match against Accrington Stanley.
 Taylor replaced Stephen Warnock in Leeds' 1–0 victory against Bolton Wanderers on 30 August.

-After the then captain Stephen Warnock suffered an injury in a league match against Derby County on 30 December 2014, Taylor came back into the starting lineup on 4 January 2015 in Leeds' FA Cup 1–0 defeat against Sunderland.
-The form of Taylor coming into the team saw regular left back Warnock sold to Derby.
+After the then captain Stephen Warnock suffered an injury in a league match against Derby County on 30 December 2014, Taylor came back into the starting line-up on 4 January 2015 in Leeds' FA Cup 1–0 defeat against Sunderland.
+The form of Taylor coming into the team saw regular left-back Warnock sold to Derby.

-After impressing at left back, Taylor was played as a left winger for Leeds under Coach Neil Redfearn as part of a new 4–2–3–1 formation, with Gaetano Berardi filling in the left back slot.
+After impressing at left-back, Taylor was played as a left winger for Leeds under Coach Neil Redfearn as part of a new 4–2–3–1 formation, with Gaetano Berardi filling in the left-back slot.
 Taylor scored his first goal for Leeds in a 4–3 loss against Wolverhampton Wanderers.

 On 9 April, after rumoured Premier League interest in Taylor and teammates Lewis Cook, Alex Mowatt and Sam Byram, head coach Neil Redfearn challenged Leeds United's owners to keep a hold of their home grown talents.

 Taylor scored his second goal for the club on 25 April in a 2–1 win against Yorkshire rivals Sheffield Wednesday.
 On 2 May 2015, Taylor was also nominated for Young Player of the Year Award, but missed out to Lewis Cook.